AtanasBunchev/uni_java_db_practicum/README.md

 You almost definitely want to copy the sources and insert them into your IDE of choice.

-You also have to add reference to the `h2.jar` file found at <https://www.h2database.com/html/download.html>
+You also have to add reference to the `h2.jar` file found at <https://www.h2database.com/html/download.html>.
+Check the setup instructions in `db/README.md`.